QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-27-to-28.md

 To work around this error:

-1. Upgrade everything besides `python2-xcffib` and `qubes-core-vm` (use `-x python2-xcffib -x qubes-core-vm`).
+1. Upgrade while excluding the problematic packages by using `-x python2-xcffib -x qubes-gui-vm -x qubes-gui-agent`.
 2. Upgrade `python2-xcffib` using `sudo dnf swap python-xcffib python2-xcffib`.
-This should automatically update `qubes-gui-vm` too.
+   (This should automatically upgrade the other excluded packages too.)

 Qubes 3.2 Instructions